-Visit Cassis (Provence, France)
+Visit Cassis (Provence, France)Photo Gallery

-There is also a small sunny beach in Cassis, with the cliffs as perfect backdrop.
-The combination of the town, beach and the surrounding scenery have long attracted artists here, including Georges Braque, André Derain and Raoul Dufy among others.
+This attractive combination of town, beach and surrounding scenery has long attracted artists here, with famous 20th century artists including Georges Braque, André Derain and Raoul Dufy among those who spent time here.

 Note: an important festival dedicated to fishers is held here on the last weekend of June each year, when the port area becomes very lively.